Racial views of Donald Trump: Minority outreach during 2016 campaign

 Trump's popularity among Hispanic and Latino Americans was low according to polling data; a nationwide survey conducted in February 2016 showed that some 80 percent of Hispanic voters had an unfavorable view of Trump (including 70 percent who had a "very unfavorable" view), more than double the percentage of any other Republican candidate.
-These low rankings are attributed to Trump campaigning in support of a proposed Mexican border wall and his rhetoric against illegal immigration.
+These low rankings were attributed to Trump campaigning in support of a proposed Mexican border wall and his rhetoric against illegal immigration.
 Despite expectations of low Latino support, Trump received about 29% of the Hispanic vote, slightly more than Romney received in 2012.

 According to polling data during the 2016 U.S. presidential election, Trump was receiving little support from African Americans.
-In a Morning Consult poll in August 2016, only 5% of black voters said they intend to vote for Trump.
+In a Morning Consult poll in August 2016, only 5% of Black voters said they intended to vote for Trump.
 However, Trump ended up receiving 8% of the African-American vote (about 500,000 more votes than Mitt Romney received in 2012).
 Speaking in Virginia in August 2016, Trump said, "You're living in your poverty, your schools are no good, you have no jobs, 58 percent of your youth is unemployed—what the hell do you have to lose by trying something new, like Trump?"

 In June 2016, at a rally in Redding, California, Trump pointed to a man in the audience—Gregory Cheadle, a real estate broker—and said, "Look at my African American over here.
 Look at him.
 Are you the greatest?"
-Cheadle later declared in 2019 that he was so unhappy with Trump's "white superiority complex" and the "pro-white" Republican Party's usage of blacks as "political pawns" that he was leaving the Republican Party.
+Cheadle later declared in 2019 that he was so unhappy with Trump's "white superiority complex" and the "pro-white" Republican Party's usage of Blacks as "political pawns" that he was leaving the Republican Party.
 Cheadle also said "we just haven't had people called the names publicly that we have had with this administration."